 - Design Philosophy: In this section, the following sub-modules (as applicable in that specific project) are included.

 - Operating, Control & Safeguarding Philosophy

 - Design Philosophy Based on H2S content

 - Tie-in & Shutdown Philosophy

-- Technical Assurance Review: This section ensures the safety and quality of the project by performing various quality reviews like Design review, HAZOP study, SIF, Alarm rationalisation review, etc.
+- Technical Assurance Review: This section ensures the safety and quality of the project by performing various quality reviews like Design review, HAZOP study, SIF, Alarm rationalization review, etc.

-- Design Criteria: In this section of the project design basis, various calculation basis are provided.
+- Design Criteria: In this section of the project design basis, various calculation basis is provided.
 For example,

 - Government Laws and regulations, if applicable

 - Process specification of Technology provider, if applicable